Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

     return ",".join(normalized)
 ```

 After normalization, the Word2Vec + transformer pipeline produces function embeddings that live in a shared semantic space.
-Two functions compiled from the same source for different CPUs end up as nearby vectors — which is exactly what we need for the downstream GNN to learn family-specific patterns from Function Call Graphs.
+Two functions compiled from the same source for different CPUs end up as nearby vectors, which is exactly what we need for the downstream GNN to learn family-specific patterns from Function Call Graphs.

 ## ESIL vs. other IRs